opendocsg/slw-judgments-backfill/2018_SGHC_125/report.md

 107    I was also of the view that the fact that the Accused did not use a condom, thus exposing the Victim to the risk of pregnancy and sexually transmitted diseases, was also an aggravating factor.

 108    The only offender-specific mitigating factors operating here were the advanced age of the Accused and the absence of any prior antecedents.
 The mitigating value of these factors was low.
-In relation to the absence of prior antecedents, it is well established that little mitigating weight can be given to the offender’s previous good behaviour or lack of antecedents where serious offences are concerned (see _Public Prosecutor v UI_ [2008] 4 SLR(R) 500 (“ _UI_ ”) at [69]).
+In relation to the absence of prior antecedents, it is well established that little mitigating weight can be given to the offender’s previous good behaviour or lack of antecedents where serious offences are concerned (see _Public Prosecutor v UI_ <span class="citation">[2008] 4 SLR(R) 500</span> (“ _UI_ ”) at [69]).
 The advanced age of the Accused was also of little mitigating value as explained in a separate section below.

 109    Having taken into account the offence-specific and offender-specific mitigating and aggravating factors, I was satisfied that a sentence of 14 years’ imprisonment was appropriate for